 - INTJs are perfectionists with high standards in life.

 - INTJs are reserved, self-confident planners who tend to act on their own.

-- INTJ put theory into practice and look for the ‘workability’ of new ideas or concepts before they announce them as being successful.
+- INTJ puts theory into practice and looks for the ‘workability’ of new ideas or concepts before they announce them as being successful.

 As we mentioned above, the MBTI categorizes people based on the four existing functional stacks, i.e., functions that combine and interact differently.

 One of these functions is dominant (the first letter of the acronym), and it usually gives an overview of the specific personality type.

 The dominant function is accompanied by the auxiliary, tertiary and inferior functions that create the personality type.
 The following are the functions that make up the architect personality type.

 Dominant: Introverted Intuition